cproctor/qualitative-coding/docs/walkthrough.rst

    % qc coders delete auto.v1

 **Interactive active learning.** The classifier knows which lines it is most uncertain about.
-The ``qc autocode interactive`` command uses that uncertainty to direct your coding effort where it is most valuable.
+The ``qc autocode`` command uses that uncertainty to direct your coding effort where it is most valuable.
 Its invocation is analogous to ``qc code CODER``:

 .. code-block:: console

-   % qc autocode interactive human.v2 --train-coders chris auto.v1
+   % qc autocode human.v2 --train-coders chris auto.v1

 ``qc`` shows the most uncertain line in context, along with ranked candidate codes and confidence scores: